composewell/streamly/docs/User/Tutorials/replacing-other-packages.md

 scratch in such a way that minimum abstractions are used to cover maximum functionality with highest possible performance.
 It unifies functionality from many disparate packages on hackage and with better performance in most cases.
+Streamly is the Swiss army knife for the Haskell programmer.

 Note that streamly does not forcefully strive to provide functionality that is already available in other packages, that is not at all the goal.
-The goal is to design basic building blocks which naturally happen to provide as much functionality as possible in a unified and concise manner with highest possible performance.
+The goal has been to design basic building blocks which naturally happen to provide as much functionality as possible in a unified and concise manner with highest possible performance.
 The basic idea is what Haskell is actually meant for, do not repeat yourself (DRY).
-Unfortunately the idea of DRY does not manifest in the Haskell library ecosystem, streamly tries to rectify this problem.
+Unfortunately the idea of DRY does not manifest in the Haskell library ecosystem, streamly tries to rectify that problem.

 Here we list some packages whose functionality streamly subsumes.
 If you are looking for streamly functionality similar to an existing package,